lucacucinotta/FlickPicks/README.md

 ## 🌐 Introduction to Project

 Cinema is one of the my passion.
 So, for the last project of Full-Stack Development course on start2impact academy, I decided to create a website focused on cinema's world.
 FlickPicks is a MERN web application that allows user to discover new titles, search for their favorite movies and create a personalized lists to store them.
-My decision to realize this project aims to contribute to the promotion of quality education, a key objective of the ONU 2030 Agenda outlined in point n.4, encouraging the user to discover new titles from all over the world, wich allow him to discover new cultures and reality and stimulate his creativity and critical sense.
+The realization of this project aims to contribute to the promotion of quality education, a key objective of the ONU 2030 Agenda outlined in point n.4, encouraging the user to discover new titles from all over the world, wich allow him to discover new cultures and reality and stimulate his creativity and critical sense.

 ### 📋 Requirements

-The minimum requirements ask to create an complete web application, with front-end features that allows it to manage API RESTful calls for login/logout and registration for the user.
+The minimum requirements ask to create an complete web application, with front-end features that allows it to manage APIs RESTful calls for login/logout and registration for the user.
 I also added further functionalities that allows users, when he is logged in, to save movies on their lists.

 ## 🖥️ Frontend

 Frontend constitutes the application's visual interface, and is responsible for presentation and interaction of the elements and technlogies with the users.
-Cause is an MERN application, I've use a framework like React for the realization of all the various UI components that make up the website, and a series of complementary libraries and frameworks that allowed me to increase the page's functionalities, connecting to the technologies built in the backend.
+Cause is an MERN application, I've use a framework like React for the realization of all the various UI components that make up the website, and a series of complementary libraries that allowed me to increase the page's functionalities, connecting to the technologies built in the backend.
 For movies data, I integrated with TMDb APIs to provide users access to a wide range of movie data and updated information.

 ### 📑 Pages